 If you've had local anesthesia, you'll feel some vibration and friction during the procedure.
 You may also feel a stinging sensation as the cannula moves closer to the muscle.

-After surgery, a drainage tube may be inserted beneath your skin for one to three days to remove any fluid build-up that occurs.
-A snug elastic dressing, girdle, or body stocking must be worn over the treated area to control swelling and bleeding, and to help your skin shrink to fit your new contour.
-You may need to wear this garment continuously for two to three weeks, then just in the daytime for a few weeks more, depending on your surgeon's instructions.
-Your doctor may also prescribe antibiotics to prevent infection.
+A snug elastic dressing, girdle, or body stocking must be worn over the treated area to control swelling and to help your skin shrink to fit your new contour.
+You may need to wear this garment continuously for two to three weeks depending on Dr. Antell's instructions.

 It's not unusual to feel depressed in the days or weeks following surgery.
 Try to keep in mind that this is normal and will subside as you begin to look and feel better.

 Healing is a gradual process.
-Your surgeon will probably tell you to start walking around as soon as possible (to help prevent blood clots from forming in your legs), but to avoid more strenuous activity for two to four weeks.
-Any stitches will be removed in five to ten days or dissolve, and you can expect to be back at work between two days and two weeks after your surgery.
+Dr. Antell will probably tell you to start walking around as soon as possible (to help prevent blood clots from forming in your legs), but to avoid more strenuous activity for two weeks.
+You can expect to be back at work between two days and two weeks after your surgery.
 When you resume activity depends on the extent of your procedure, how you feel and what your doctor recommends.

-While most of the swelling and discoloration will be gone a month or two after surgery, some swelling can remain for six months or more.
-Your surgeon will schedule follow-up visits to monitor your progress and to see if any additional procedures are needed.
+While most of the swelling and discoloration will be gone quickly after surgery, some swelling can remain for many weeks.
+We will schedule follow-up visits to monitor your progress and to see if any additional procedures are needed.